Colleges by Location

 Need-based aid is financial aid that a student can receive if they are determened to have financial need and meet other eligibility criteria.

-3,022 students were granted some form of need-based financial aid.
-The overall number of students (including freshmen) who were determined to have financial need was 3,386.
+There were 3,022 students who secured need-based financial aid of any kind.
+The total number of students (including freshmen) who were determined to have financial need was found to be 3,386.
 The amount of federal need-based scholarships/grants awarded to the students at this institution was $13,453,101, and state $4,341,013.
 The students of University of Missouri-Kansas City received the -institutional need-based aid in the amount of $11,098,542, and external in the amount of $1,618,139.

 $5,013